 If you are interested in testing the app, you will need to participate in a two-part training.
 First, you will need to watch an hour-long video (on YouTube), and visit the app website on a mobile device (smartphone or pad), prior to participating in a 90-minute live session.

-Our next live training workshop is scheduled for Monday, November 8, 2021 (4-5:30 pm) via Zoom.
+WE HAVE NO UPCOMING WORKSHOP scheduled at this time.
+Our last one was completed on Monday, November 8, 2021 (4-5:30 pm) via Zoom.
 To attend, you will need an internet connection, a laptop or smartphone, and a microphone, at a minimum.